 Welcome to my website.
-I am a poet, translator, scholar, and occasional writer of fiction.
-I have published a novel, Bad Sex (2011), three volumes of poetry (Bloodsong, gone to the edges, and Bodyhood), several works of literary translation, and academic books.
+I am a full-time author whose books include a novel, Bad Sex (Umuzi, 2011), three volumes of poetry – Bloodsong (Snailpress, 1997), gone to the edges (Protea, 2006), and Bodyhood (Umuzi, 2010) – several works of literary translation, and academic books.
 See Selected Books.

 My work as a literary translator includes the English rendition of Triomf (1999), Marlene van Niekerk’s major Afrikaans novel chronicling the rise and fall of apartheid in the tragi-comic tale of a low-life Afrikaans family, the Benades of Triomf, Johannesburg.
 My translation of Triomf won the SA Translators Institute’s Award for Outstanding Translation in the year 2000 (see Literary Translation).

 My other published translations include a rendition of the novel In Stede van die Liefde by celebrated novelist Etienne van Heerden, under the title In Love’s Place (Penguin SA, 2013).
 Writer Fiona Snyckers commented in a TimesLive review that this book “allows English-speaking readers access to one of the first major works to interrogate the post-apartheid rainbow nation”.

-I work as a full-time writer after having retired from a chair in English at Stellenbosch University, where I remain a professor emeritus.
-I also serve as a senior research associate at the University of Johannesburg.
+In 2015 I took early retirement from Stellenbosch University, where I remain a professor emeritus in English Studies.
+I also serve as a research fellow at the University of Johannesburg.
 At Stellenbosch University I founded the Stellenbosch Literary Project (SLiP) and its associate ventures, www.slipnet.co.za and the InZync Poetry Sessions.
 I was formerly an English professor at both the University of the Witwatersrand (where I was also Head of the School of Literature and Language Studies), and the University of South Africa (see CV).
 During 2015 and 2016 I was a visiting lecturer in the Department of English and The Writing Seminars at Johns Hopkins University in Baltimore.

 Apart from producing books, I write critical essays (peer-reviewed research articles published in scientific academic journals, see Research Articles), and I also write in public venues such as the New Haven Review, the Los Angeles Review of Books, and various South African newspapers and periodicals (see Literary Journalism and Travel Writing).